 Our group formed in March 2020 to organize aid for archival workers experiencing financial hardship due to COVID-19.
 Since then, we have worked with the SAA Foundation to establish the Archival Workers Emergency Fund (or AWE Fund, for short).

 Applications to the AWE Fund are open.
 All archival workers are eligible.
 SAA membership is not required.
-Support up to $1,000 will be given.
+Support of up to $1,000 will be given.

 Learn more about the application guidelines.